The Holy Modal Rounders: 1965: The Fugs

 In late 1964, Weber and Stampfel attended a practice performance of the newly formed band the Fugs, created by Beat poets Ed Sanders and Tuli Kupferberg and drummer Ken Weaver.
 Inspired by their political views, humorous and explicit songwriting, and do-it-yourself attitude to music, Stampfel and Weber offered to join the Fugs, with Stampfel noting that band previously had only Weaver's hand drum to back up Kupferberg's and Sanders's lyrics.
 Richie Unterberger later reflected that the Rounders joining the Fugs "instantly multipl[ied] the group's instrumental skills many times over...
 A real, albeit ragged, band was beginning to take shape."

-On February 24, 1965 at Sanders's bookstore Peace Eye, the Fugs performed their first gig, which was attended by Andy Warhol, George Plimpton, William Burroughs, and James Michener.
+On February 24, 1965, at Sanders's bookstore Peace Eye, the Fugs performed their first gig, which was attended by Andy Warhol, George Plimpton, William Burroughs, and James Michener.
 Stampfel and Weber joined the Fugs in their performance.
 Continuing to play with the group for several months, Stampfel and Weber both participated in an April studio session, but only Weber participated in a subsequent September session.
 These two sessions resulted in the material featured on the Fugs' debut studio album The Village Fugs Sing Ballads of Contemporary Protest, Point of Views, and General Dissatisfaction.
 Produced by Harry Smith, the album was originally released on Folkways Records' subsidiary label Broadside in 1965 and was re-released soon after on ESP-Disk in 1966 as The Fugs First Album.
-The album included Weber's cult classic "Boobs a Lot".
+The album included Weber's songwriting effort "Boobs a Lot".
 (The Rounders would record their own version of the song on Good Taste Is Timeless.)
 Outtakes from these sessions were released by ESP-Disk as the Fugs' third studio album Virgin Fugs in 1967.
 Additional outtakes from the two sessions were released on Fugs 4, Rounders Score in 1975, also on ESP-Disk.

 In July 1965, Stampfel left the Fugs and quit the Holy Modal Rounders, later citing his frustration with Weber, who would not work on new songs and whose drug abuse was making him increasingly erratic and unreliable.
 Soon after, the Fugs were filmed and photographed at Andy Warhol's The Factory.
 Warhol was a noted fan of the Fugs and frequented their shows.
 Featuring Weber performing with the Fugs, the reel was listed in Warhol's filmography as The Fugs and the Holy Modal Rounders.
 Weber continued performing with the group until he was fired by the end of 1965 for being unreliable.